 The transition from replacement to real growth is significant, as it suggests there is runway for a robust market.
 "We're starting to see that people are switching to growth.
 Fleet sizes are growing in North America," Fearon says.
 "The national rental companies have been growing faster than the independents, but the independents are definitely still in the game.
 They're healthy, and they're an important customer base to us and the industry."

-Don Ahern, president and CEO of Ahern Rentals, which recently acquired aerial manufacturer Snorkel, says the industry is beginning to see a shift from replacement being the main driver to early signs of real growth.
-“Credit availability is improving and this is helping companies to start investing in new equipment,” he says.
-“Most rental houses went through a period of rapid re-fleeting last year, following the financial crisis, to meet the improving demand.
-We have seen that activity stabilize and are now finding that our rental customers are looking to invest for the future, whether that is growing their fleet size or expanding their product offering.”
+Don Ahern, president and CEO of Ahern Rentals, which recently acquired aerial manufacturer Snorkel, the industry is beginning to see a shift from replacement being the main driver to early signs of some real growth.
+"Credit availability is improving and this is helping companies to start investing in new equipment," he says.
+"Most rental houses went through a period of rapid re-fleeting last year, following the financial crisis, to meet the improving demand.
+We have seen that activity stabilize and are now finding that our rental customers are looking to invest for the future, whether that is growing their fleet size or expanding their product offering."

 Skyjack President Brad Boehler agrees.
 "The aerial industry is very healthy.
 It's a good place to be, certainly better than it was five years ago."

 While North America is in a very good position, the rest of the globe still has some catching up to do.
 "We're excited about where the industry is right now," says Frank Nerenhausen, president of JLG Industries Inc. "We're still in a recovery stage, but a lot of the growth now is coming from North America."

 With growth predicted beyond 2014, there's much to be excited about.
 "Overall, I think the mood is positive and we're hearing that from the grass roots," Nerenhausen says.
 "I really don't hear any negativity coming from any customers about what they believe the future holds for the business."